sage9705/ToDo-App/console/README.md

-# To-Do List Application (v2.2)
+# To-Do List Application (v3.0)

-This is version 2.2 of the To-Do List application.
-Several improvements and changes have been made compared to the previous version (v2.0).
+This is version 3.0 of the To-Do List application.
+Significant changes and improvements have been made to enhance code organization, modularity, and readability compared to the previous version (v2.2).

-## Changes from v2.0
+## Changes from v2.2

-1. **Task Object Refactoring**
+1. **Function Modularization**
-   - When adding a new task (Option 1), the code has been refactored to create a `new_task` object before appending it to the `tasks` and `uncompleted_tasks` lists.
-This improves code readability and maintainability.
+   - The code has been organized into functions to improve modularity and readability.

-2. **Mark Task as Complete Enhancement**
+   - Each major functionality (e.g., adding a task, marking a task as complete, viewing tasks) has its own dedicated function.

-   - Option 2 has been enhanced to provide better user feedback.
+2. **Code Structuring**
-   - Checks have been added to ensure that a task is not marked as complete if it is already marked as complete.
+   - The main part of the code has been encapsulated within a `main()` function.
-   - More informative error messages are displayed for invalid inputs.
+   - The functions for printing the menu, adding a task, marking a task as complete, and viewing tasks are defined outside the main loop for better structure.

-3. **Refined Task Removal Process (Option 6)**
+3. **Code Reusability**
-   - The process of removing completed tasks (Option 6) has been refined for better efficiency.
+   - Functions like `add_task()`, `mark_task_complete()`, `view_all_tasks()`, `view_completed_tasks()`, and `view_uncompleted_tasks()` can be easily reused in other parts of the program or extended for future modifications.

-   - The `tasks` and `uncompleted_tasks` lists are now comprehensively updated based on completed tasks.
+4. **Improved User Feedback**

-4. **Improved Task Display Format**
+   - User feedback messages have been refined for clarity and consistency across different functions.
-   - The display format for all tasks (Option 3), completed tasks (Option 4), and uncompleted tasks (Option 5) has been improved for better readability.
+   - Messages are displayed when there are no tasks to mark as complete, no completed tasks to display, or no completed tasks to remove.

-5. **User Input Validation**
+5. **Error Handling**
-   - Additional checks have been implemented to validate user input, providing clearer error messages for invalid input scenarios.
+   - Exception handling has been improved, providing more informative error messages for invalid inputs.

-## Usage (unchanged from v2.0)
+## Usage
 1. **Add Task**
    - Choose option 1 to add a new task.
    - Enter the task when prompted.